tacman/msgphp/docs/ddd/identifiers.md

 # Identifiers

-A domain identifier is a value object, bound to `MsgPhp\Domain\DomainIdInterface`.
-Its purpose is to identify domain objects, i.e. entities.
+A domain identifier is a value object and bound to `MsgPhp\Domain\DomainIdInterface`.
+Its purpose is to identify entity objects.

 ## API